SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 and to print an appropriate description (including ``artist`` name) whenever a ``Song`` is found in the library.

+The example above iterated over every element in ``library`` and handled each type differently.
+If you're interested in only some of the items in the array, you can also include the type check as part of the loop, using a ``where`` clause.
+The ``where`` clause has a condition such as ``movie is Movie`` --- elements that don't satisfy the ``where`` clause are skipped.

+.. testcode:: typeCasting

+   -> for movie in library where movie is Movie {
+          print("Movie: \(movie.name), dir. \(movie.director)")
+      }
+   ---
+   </ Movie: Casablanca, dir.
+Michael Curtiz
+   </ Movie: Citizen Kane, dir.
+Orson Welles

+This example iterates over only the instances of ``Movie`` in the library, skipping instances of any other type.

 .. note::

    Casting does not actually modify the instance or change its values.